FireSmart™ is living with and managing for wildfire.

 Request a FireSmart presentation or order materials:

 FRIAA provides FireSmart program funding for projects that aim to reduce the risk of and mitigate potential damage caused by wildfires, through one of the seven FireSmart disciplines:

 - Vegetation management

-The program is sponsored by Alberta Agriculture and Forestry and aims to:
+The program is sponsored by the Alberta Government and aims to: